-Having now noticed several branches of trade, or handicraft, which furnish examples of the different modes in which our daily occupations may become more or less injurious to the health, or to the powers of some part or parts of the body, and thence taken occasion to call your attention to some physiclogical principles which serve in part to explain the mode in which the injury is brought about, or to point out the means which might be adopted either to set aside or counteract such injurious tendencies; there yet remain a few remarks for me to make, before I quit the subject of muscular motion.
-You will, perhaps, be disposed to inquire what are to be regarded as healthful occupations, seeing that there are so many which have an unhealthful tendency.

-To this, I have no hesitation in replying, that those pursuits which require a general exercise of most parts of the body, and which keep the individual for a large portion of his time in the open air; such as agriculture and gardening, have produced the most striking instances of longevity.
-Excepting in districts in which the air is charged with those poisonous vapours which tend to produce ague and fever, the agricultural portion of the community present a striking superiority, not merely in the healthful appearance of their countenances, but in the general development of their persons.
-I must not, however, lead you to suppose, that agriculturists and gardeners are necessarily led by their occupations into a healthful course, which needs no correction.
+Having now noticed several branches of trade or handicraft which furnish examples of the different modes in which our daily occupations may become more or less injurious to the health, or to the powers of some part or parts of the body; and thence taken occasion to call your attention to some physiological principles, which serve in part to explain the mode in which the injury is brought about, or to point out the means which might be adopted either to set aside or counteract such injurious tendencies; there yet remain a few remarks for me to make, before I quit the subject of muscular motion.
+You will perhaps be disposed to inquire what are to be regarded as healthful occupations, seeing that there are so many which have an unhealthful tendency.
+To this, I have no hesitation in replying, that those pursuits which require a general exercise of most parts of the body, and which keep the individual for a large portion of his time in the open air, such as agriculture and gardening, have produced the most striking instances of longevity.
+Excepting in districts in which the air is charged with those poisonous vapours which tend to induce ague and fever, the agricultural portion of the community present a striking superiority, not merely in the healthful appearance of their countenances, but in the general development of their persons.
+I must not, however, lead you to suppose that agriculturists and gardeners are necessarily led by their occupations into a healthful course, which needs no correction.
 Both of these classes are exposed to the inclemency of the weather, to a degree which, notwithstanding the seasoning and hardening which they receive from their daily avocations, they are often unable to bear without suffering; more especially as they advance in life, when we have too often the pain of witnessing the agricultural labourer suffering from incurable rheumatism, subjecting him to frequent pain, and limiting or destroying his power of earning for himself the small sum on which his frugal habits would allow him to subsist.
 A little prudent attention to precautionary measures might greatly diminish this evil, with very little expense or loss of time, and without inducing any thing like effeminate and luxurious softness and tenderness.
 A loose cloak, or a yard or two of coarse cloth, thrown about the upper part of the body, and which would be neither expensive nor inconvenient, would, I am persuaded, prevent many attacks of rheumatism to which this class of persons are peculiarly subject.
-The uncivilized hunter, whose activity and prowess has overmatched the king of beasts, does not hesitate to protect his brawny shoulders with the lion's skin, which serves at once to attest his courage, to grace his person, and preserve his health.
+The uncivilized hunter, whose activity and prowess has overmatched the king of beasts, does not hesitate to protect his brawny shoulders with a lion's skin; which serves at once to attest his courage, to grace his person, and preserve his health.
 The Scotch Highlander, whose vigour and hardiness have often been put to proof, not only in his peaceful and laborious pursuits on his native mountains, but by the fatigues and hardships of the roughest campaigns, thinks it no degradation to wrap himself in his plaid, and even to seek protection from it against a moderate wind, if he should happen to have been overheated.
 I have often observed the great use which they make of this garment; and on one occasion, I was particularly struck with a Highlander's care in this respect.
-Some years ago, I happened to be in the neighbourhood of Fort William, when a labourer, at work in a field, having understood when I had passed him that I was a medical man, ran after me, to consult me about a relation of his; and having overtaken me, he begged a plaid from my shoulders to cover his own, whilst we were conversing, although the day was perfectly fine: I immediately gave it, and received a hint from the circumstance, which I wish the field-labourers of England to profit by.
+Some years ago, I happened to be in the neighbourhood of Fort William; when a labourer at work in a field, having understood, when I had passed him, that